Division of Physical Therapy Scholarships

 1st Year DPT Student Rudolph A. Ptak Fellowship

 This Fellowship was established by Rudy Ptak, who was a 1953 alumnus of the program.
 He was a loyal and talented Physical Therapist for decades at the University of Minnesota Hospitals with a strong commitment to advancing the profession through student education.
-This fellowship is based on academic excellence and potential for high professional contributions and will be given to at least one student in the first-year class.
+Applications for this fellowship are by invitation, based on academic excellence and potential for high professional contributions.
+This fellowship will be given to at least one student in the first-year class.